Skip to content

 The AI processes all of this in the background—hence the short wait time of 15 seconds to two minutes—and returns a finished text, which Picasi saves as a report.

-What Influences Quality
+What Affects Quality

 Three factors significantly determine how useful a report will be: